Senators eye $579B in new infrastructure spending, $1T plan

 Biden tasked the senators to keep working as he set out for his first overseas trip after talks collapsed this week with Capito and the GOP senators.

-The president is seeking a sweeping investment in not just roads, highways and bridges but also broadband, electric vehicle charging stations and other aspects of what he views as the new economy, all paid for with a hike in the corporate tax rate from 21% to 28%.
+The president is seeking a sweeping investment in not just roads, highways and bridges but also broadband, electric vehicle charging stations and other aspects of what he views as the new economy, paid for with a hike in the corporate tax rate from 21% to 28%.

 Republicans prefer a more narrow focus on fixing existing transportation systems, with more modest investments elsewhere.
 They oppose any tax hikes to pay for the new spending.